preendata/preen/README.md

 ## License

-This project is dual-licensed under the LGPL-3.0 License and Hypha Enterprise License - see the [LICENSE](LICENSE) file for details.
+This project is dual-licensed under the LGPL-3.0 License and Preen Enterprise License - see the [LICENSE](LICENSE) file for details.
 Our core features are free to use under the LGPL-3.0 License.
-If you need additional features, you can purchase a Hypha Enterprise License.
+If you need additional features, you can purchase a Preen Enterprise License.